hyperledger-labs/splice/cluster/README.md

    See [below](#checking-the-readiness-of-partners) for ideas on how to determine this.
 1. Coordinate with all other SVs to schedule a migration via governance vote.
    For testing (or if our SVs have a governance majority) you can also run `cncluster hard_domain_migration_trigger`.
-1. Deactivate our periodic health checks for the target cluster by merging a PR to `main`.
+1. Deactivate our periodic health checks for the target cluster by merging a PR to `main` (close to the scheduled synchronizer pausing date).
    If periodic SV runbook redeployments are scheduled for the target cluster, deactivate those as well.
 1. Wait until the scheduled time has arrived, the domain is paused and a migration dump has been exported.
    If unsure, check the SV app logs for an entry such as "Wrote domain migration dump"